dhis2/notes/gotchas/postgres-transaction-lock-limit.md

 ## Resolution

 To avoid this issue, the Postgress server must be restarted with the `max_locks_per_transaction` increased.
-For instance, you can run `postgres -c max_locks_per_transaction=100` or set the same in the `./data/postgresql.conf` config file.
+For instance, you can run `postgres -c max_locks_per_transaction=100` or set the same in the config file (i.e. `/etc/postgresql/9.1/main/postgresql.conf`).
 100 should be sufficient, though higher limits are possible.
 Server memory use may increase when this setting is modified.